 The answer is simple - Cui Bono?
 Follow the money.

-"And they threw dust on their heads, as they wept and mourned,
+"And they threw dust on their heads, as they wept and mourned, crying out,

 Alas, alas, for the great city where all who had ships at sea grew rich by her wealth!